Common envelope: Formation

 Stages in the life of a binary system as a common envelope is formed.
-The system has mass ratio M1/M2=3.
+The system has mass ratio M_{1}/M_{2}=3.
 The black line is the Roche equipotential surface.
 The dashed line is the rotation axis.

-(a) Both stars lie within their Roche lobes, star 1 on the left (mass M1 in red) and star 2 on the right (mass M2 in orange).
+(a) Both stars lie within their Roche lobes, star 1 on the left (mass M_{1} in red) and star 2 on the right (mass M_{2} in orange).

 (b) Star 1 has grown to nearly fill its Roche lobe.

 (c) Star 1 has grown to overfill its Roche lobe and transfer mass to star 2: Roche lobe overflow.

 (d) Transferred too fast to be accreted, matter has built up around star 2.

-(e) A common envelope, represented schematically by an ellipse, has formed.

-Adapted from Fig. 1 of Izzard et al. (2012).
+(e) A common envelope, represented schematically by an ellipse, has formed.Adapted from Fig. 1 of Izzard et al. (2012).

 A common envelope is formed in a binary star system when the orbital separation decreases rapidly or one of the stars expands rapidly.

-The donor star will start mass transfer when it overfills its Roche lobe and as a consequence the orbit will shrink further causing it to overflow the Roche lobe even more, which accelerates the mass transfer, causing the orbit to shrink even faster and the donor to expand more.
-This leads to the run-away process of dynamically unstable mass transfer.
-In some cases the receiving star is unable to accept all the material, which leads to the formation of a common envelope engulfing the companion star.
+The donor star will start mass transfer when it overfills its Roche lobe; as a consequence, the orbit will shrink further, causing it to overflow the Roche lobe even more, which accelerates the mass transfer, causing the orbit to shrink even faster and the donor to expand more.
+This leads to the runaway process of dynamically unstable mass transfer.
+In some cases, the receiving star is unable to accept all the material, which leads to the formation of a common envelope engulfing the companion star.

 Evolution

 The donor's core does not participate in the expansion of the stellar envelope and the formation of the common envelope, and the common envelope will contain two objects: the core of the original donor and the companion star.
 These two objects (initially) continue their orbital motion inside the common envelope.
-However, it is thought that because of drag forces inside the gaseous envelope, the two objects lose energy, which brings them in a closer orbit and actually increases their orbital velocities.
-The loss of orbital energy is assumed to heat up and expand the envelope, and the whole common-envelope phase ends when either the envelope is expelled into space, or the two objects inside the envelope merge and no more energy is available to expand or even expel the envelope.
+However, it is thought that, because of drag forces inside the gaseous envelope, the two objects lose energy, which brings them into a closer orbit and actually increases their orbital velocities.
+The loss of orbital energy is assumed to heat up and expand the envelope, and the whole common-envelope phase ends when either the envelope is expelled into space, or the two objects inside the envelope merge and no more energy is available to expand or expel the envelope.
 This phase of the shrinking of the orbit inside the common envelope is known as a spiral-in.